 Ad on lens

 There is a large number of different ad on lenses of varying quality and price range available on the market.
 But the cost of a decent tele lens is around $50-$100.
-The add on lens gives a little better quality than the digital zoom, but more importantly, can be combined with the zoom for even longer range.
-Below I have tested a Olloclip 2x lens and a Manfrotto 3x lens.
+The add-on lens gives a little better quality than the digital zoom, but more importantly, can be combined with the zoom for even longer range.
+Below I have tested an Olloclip 2x lens and a Manfrotto 3x lens.
 The Olloclip is sold in different combinations with a wide angle lens and costs around $99.
 It is easy to mount, but can only be used on an iPhone without a case.
 To place it on a stand you need some additional fixtures.
-The Manfrotto has an integrated case with a built in tripod fixture and costs $50.
+The Manfrotto has an integrated case with a built-in tripod fixture and costs $50.

-Next I moved backwards and up the timekeeper stand.
+Next, I moved back and up the timekeeper stand.
 I set the digital zoom in the Preview to 2x and ran in both lanes.
 The slice width was 8 px as before.
 The image quality is a bit worse, but the angle is better and the runner in lane 1 looks better.

-In the third test I added a Olloclip 2x tele lens, set the digital zoom to 1.5x and moved further backwards.
+In the third test, I added an Olloclip 2x tele lens, set the digital zoom to 1.5x and moved further backwards.
 The result shows some further improvements.
-Unfortunately the timekeeper stand on my small local stadium didin’t allow me to move back more, so I couldn’t test the combination with 2x lens and 2x zoom.
+Unfortunately, the timekeeper stand on my small local stadium didn’t allow me to move back more, so I couldn’t test the combination with 2x lens and 2x zoom.